MaiTranQuocTrung/ChessProjectV2/README.md

 - **Total material**: Weights positions based on the remaining pieces.
 - **Piece-square table**: Evaluates piece positions using weighted tables, influenced by the number of pieces.
 - **Passed pawns**: Reward passed pawns
-- **Simple mobility**: Considers the number of legal moves available for each player at their given turn.